Sativa Boatman-Sloan

 In late 2018, I moved to civil practice in an effort to help clients more directly.
 Through my work in personal injury and worker’s compensation, I found that I loved being able to help my clients make sense of the oftentimes complicated and confusing legal process.
 This passion is what I bring to my clients when assisting them in making wills and trusts, guiding them through complex Medicaid and nursing home planning, or managing the probate process.

-In my spare time, I enjoy spending time with my husband, Brad, giving back to the community through Junior League of Springfield, and spending time outdoors in the Ozarks.
+In my spare time, I enjoy spending time with my husband, Brad, giving back to the community through the Junior League of Springfield, and spending time outdoors in the Ozarks.

 EDUCATION